An

 As Ms. T had expired all of her options, I helped talk Alex into this…

-some good luck allowed me to finalize my divorce from Ms. T on April 17th!
+some very good luck on April 17th allowed me to finalize my divorce from Ms. T!

-In July my TC Program role ended and I became the Vascular lead for a year+
+In July my TC Program role ended & I became the Vascular lead for a year+

-- LPI for New World Program, driving redefinition of 2-year-old program back to re-approval of M0, on track for M1 and execution with new deliverables – program was suspended Sep/96 to utilize all Vascular resources globally on completion of business-critical LCA program
+> LPI for New World Program, driving redefinition of 2-year-old program back to re-approval of M0, on track for M1 & execution with new deliverables – program was suspended Sep/96 to utilize all Vascular resources globally on completion of business-critical LCA program

-- LCA Sys Eval Leader – led audit of GEMSE Systems Engineering evaluation files in support of FDA/ISO inspection & leader for America’s systems evaluation team, driving clinical scenario evaluation and testing
+> LCA Sys Eval Leader – led audit of GEMSE Systems Engineering evaluation files in support of FDA/ISO inspection & leader for America’s systems evaluation team, driving clinical scenario evaluation & testing

-- Global Vascular FMI Coordinator.
-Led development and deployment for multiple concurrent Vascular FMIs
+> Global Vascular FMI Coordinator.
+Led development & deployment for multiple concurrent Vascular FMIs

 Accomplishments

-- Key leadership role in Global Vascular Business Team with focus on program rollout and IB Customer Satisfaction
+> Key leadership role in Global Vascular Business Team with focus on program rollout & IB Customer Satisfaction

-My 41st birthday was in July; went to Canada in August for 1st fishing trip with GE guys
+My 41st birthday was also in July; I went up to Canada in August for 1st fishing trip with GE guys

 Return to the top or visit my Home Page